bnagajagadeesh/azuredevopsagent-ca/README.md

 Source code is maintained in Azure DevOps Git repository.
 This pipeline will be triggered when a developer check-in code to GitHub repository.

 #### Azure Container Registry
-stores self hosted agent container images.
+Stores self hosted agent container images.
 You can also use other container registries like Docker Hub.

 #### Azure Container Apps
 Container App runs Azure DevOps self hosted agent container and listen for any pipeline jobs queued and runs them.

 ## Getting Started

-In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry task to build from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role on container registry, create container app with user assigned identity, set the registry and pull image from container registry.
+In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry task to build from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role on container registry, create container app with both self assigned managed identity & user assigned managed identity, set the registry with the image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME and AZP_POOL

 ### Create an Azure DevOps repository and clone the source code
 Create a new Git repository in Azure DevOps and clone the source code from [Github repo](https://github.com/bnagajagadeesh/azuredevopsagent-ca.git).